 2.1 Data

-We use data from the HELIUS cohort study, which captures the diverse population of the city of Amsterdam by including the six main ethnic groups and which provides comprehensive health and lifestyle data.
-To operationalize indicators of precariousness, we draw on the framework outlined in previous research (i.e., Leonie’s paper) and select a set of relevant variables.
+We use data from the HELIUS (HEalthy LIfe in an Urban Setting) cohort study, which has been described in detail elsewhere (Snijder et al., 2017; Stronks et al., 2013).
+It captures the diverse population of the city of Amsterdam by including the six main ethnic groups and which provides comprehensive health and lifestyle data, including depressive symptoms as measured by the PHQ-9 (Galenkamp et al.) To operationalize indicators of precariousness, we draw on the framework outlined in previous research (i.e., Leonie’s paper) and select a set of relevant variables.

 To ensure a robust representation of precariousness in our causal discovery models, we conducted various exploratory analyses to identify consistent and meaningful data-driven factor structures.
 Based on these analyses, we identified five precariousness factors, including two related to recent stressors, each comprising multiple variables as outlined below.
 Detailed information on the exploratory analyses can be found in the Appendix.